 Average Riverside County Gas Price Rises to Highest Amount Since Dec.
 7

-RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County rose Tuesday for the 14th consecutive day and 15th time in 16 days, increasing nine-tenths of a cent to $4.58, its highest amount since Dec.
-7. The average price has risen 15.3 cents over the past 16 days, including a half-cent Monday, according to figures from the AAA and Oil Price Information Service.
-It is 7.6 cents more than one week ago and 21.3 cents higher than one month ago, but 9.2 cents less than one year ago.
-The average price has dropped $1.793 since rising to a record $6.373 on Oct.
-5. The national average price fell for the 17th consecutive day following a 17-day streak of increases, dropping two-tenths of a cent to $3.414.
-It is 4.3 cents less than one week ago and 7.4 cents lower than one year ago, but 12 cents more than one month ago.
-The national average price has decreased 9.6 cents over the past 17 days, including three-tenths of a cent Monday, after rising 24.3 cents during the 17-day streak of increases.
-It has dropped $1.602 since rising to a record $5.016 on June 14.
-Patrick De Haan, head of petroleum analysis at GasBuddy, which provides real-time gas price information from more than 150,000 stations, predicts the average national price will soon begin increasing.
-"GasBuddy data shows that gasoline demand has risen for the third straight week, a trend that will likely continue as we gradually see temperatures warm and the heart of winter moves to the rear view," De Haan said.
-"Also, refinery maintenance season will soon be in full force, likely putting upward pressure on prices.
-"On average, gasoline prices rise between 35 and 85 cents per gallon between March and Memorial Day, so motorists seeing prices fall should enjoy the declines while they last."
+RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County rose Thursday for the 16th consecutive day and 17th time in 18 days, increasing 2.5 cents to $4.616, its highest amount since Dec.
+7. The average price has risen 18.9 cents over the past 18 days, including 1.1 cents Wednesday, according to figures from the AAA and Oil Price Information Service.
+It is 8.4 cents more than one week ago and 24.4 cents higher than one month ago, but 7.2 cents less than one year ago.
+The average price has dropped $1.757 since rising to a record $6.373 on Oct.
+5. The national average price rose four-tenths of a cent for the second consecutive day following a 17-day streak of decreases totaling 9.6 cents.
+The average price of $3.422 is 1.5 cents less than one week ago and 9.2 cents lower than one year ago, but 11.7 cents more than one month ago.
+The national average price has dropped $1.594 since rising to a record $5.016 on June 14.
 Copyright 2023, City News Service, Inc.

 By: Pristine Villarreal